ibm-cloud-docs/rise-with-sap-on-powervs/surround/solution-guides-by-platform.md

 * [SQL Server Failover Cluster Instance on VMware vSAN Native](https://www.vmware.com/docs/sql-server-failover-cluster-instance-on-vmware-vsan-native){: external}.
 * [Using Oracle RAC on a vSAN Datastore](https://knowledge.broadcom.com/external/article/327037/using-oracle-rac-on-a-vsan-datastore.html){: external}.

 ## IBM Cloud Services
 {: #surround-workloads-by-platform-services}

+IBM Cloud services is a suite of Platform as a Service (PaaS), and Software as a Service (SaaS) offerings hosted on the IBM Cloud platform.
+With these offerings you can consume the service without managing the infrastructure and software.
+To view these services see the IBM Cloud [Catalog](https://cloud.ibm.com/catalog?label%3Aservices=services#ibm_products).
 The following reference architectures are documented for non-RISE, non-SAP on IBM Cloud Services:

 * [IBM Cloud Databases](/docs/cloud-databases) - The IBM Cloud® Databases portfolio contains database-as-a-service offerings on IBM Cloud, including the following